Tips for Writing Your Auto Attendant Script

 - Want to maintain a unified vocal image for your company by using the same voice talent for voicemail greetings, messages on hold, company presentations, marketing promotions, and other business communications

-- Would like a specific accent, language or gender, like British, American, French, Spanish, Male or Female
+- Would you like a specific accent, language, or gender, like British, American, French, Spanish, Male or Female

 - Are budgeted to allow for this additional expense